SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Research-and-Development-Guild/Docs/GoogleDocs/1NFXUJ-yyXkXR4SBUzuG-KsQb3-5veaaiK1b4TWhTTHU/doc-text-only.md

 ## 2. Problem Statement:

-Individuals living with disabilities within the SingularityNET community face numerous challenges that hinder their ability to fully engage with the platform and contribute effectively.
+Individuals living with disabilities within the SingularityNET community face numerous challenges that hinder their ability to engage with the platform and contribute effectively fully.
 These challenges include: